wagtail-packages/wagtail-honeypot/README.md

 });
 ```

-The end result is the field should be visibly hidden and not be available to receive any value form a site visitor.
+The end result is the field should be visibly hidden and not be available to receive any value from a site visitor.

- When rendered, the fields will have the html attributes `tabindex="-1" autocomplete="off"` to prevent a site visitor from using the tab key to move to the field and disable any autocomplete browser functions.
+When rendered, the fields will have the HTML attributes `tabindex="-1" autocomplete="off"` to prevent a site visitor from using the tab key to move to the field and disable any autocomplete browser functions.

 A more complete example is [form_page.html](wagtail_honeypot/templates/wagtail_honeypot_test/form_page.html) from the package test files.